supreethguturu28/developer-handbook/README.md

 **Happy Learning!** 🎉

-*This knowledge base is designed to be a living document that grows with the community's needs.*
+*This developer handbook is designed to be a living document that grows with the community's needs.*